What is 256 QAM in WiFi?

 Conclusion:

-256-QAM is a higher-order modulation scheme that plays a significant role in Wi-Fi and other communication systems.
-By allowing the transmission of eight bits per symbol, 256-QAM contributes to achieving higher data rates, making it suitable for scenarios where increased bandwidth and spectral efficiency are essential.
-However, its sensitivity to noise and interference requires careful consideration in designing wireless networks to ensure optimal performance.
+256-qam is a high-rod modulation scheme that plays a significant role in wi-fi and other communication systems.
+By allowing the transmission of eight bits per symbol, 256-qam contributors to achieving high data rates, making it tracks for scenarios where increesed bandwidth and spectral efficiency are essential.
+However, its sensitivity to noise and interference requires careful considering in designing wireless networks to ensure optimal performance.

 Recent Updates